What is hyperautomation?

 - Departmental and line-of-business activities like finance, procurement, or human resources often use core business applications to manage tasks and processes.
 However, there are manual or semi-automated steps or tasks that either precede, accompany, or follow transactions in these systems/applications.
 Hyperautomation seeks to fully automate slow, manual processes.
 For example, you could automate the process of purchase requisition approval, which would then speed up and automate the creation of purchase orders.
 In addition, you could start identifying, extracting, and compiling essential information from emails or documents to improve and increase the automation rate going forward.

 - Payables, receivables, invoices, and payroll – We are seeing a rise in gig workers, remote employees, and more complex vendor and supply chain networks.
-Hyperautomation initiatives seek to quickly identify, synchronise, and simplify all spend categories and processes – making them more consistent and secure.
+Hyperautomation initiatives seek to quickly identify, synchronize, and simplify all spend categories and processes – making them more consistent and secure.

 - End-to-end supply chain – End-to-end supply chain management relies on real-time visibility and connectivity.
-Hyperautomation strategies and tools can help to optimise and automate industrial IoT and supply chain processes from materials sourcing to product design and planning, manufacturing, and logistics.
+Hyperautomation strategies and tools can help to optimize and automate industrial IoT and supply chain processes from materials sourcing to product design and planning, manufacturing, and logistics.

 - Recruit to retire – More than ever, recruitment is competitive and businesses are under pressure to hire, onboard, and train talent as quickly as possible.
 Hyperautomation seeks to identify and unify HR processes and integrate them with other interdependent departments.
-This automation leads to the ability to predictively target employment needs, and to customise processes and workflows for any eventuality.
+This automation leads to the ability to predictively target employment needs, and to customize processes and workflows for any eventuality.

-And hyperautomation doesn’t stop at the boundaries of individual organisations.
+And hyperautomation doesn’t stop at the boundaries of individual organizations.
 Business networks that digitally connect suppliers, logistics and services providers, asset operators, maintenance contractors, and more boost business resilience in an increasingly volatile world.